nikolasrist/nikos-blog/src/posts/2024-04-12-index-creation/index.md

   - culture
 ---

-This blog provides a short review of index creation in PostgreSQL.
+This blog provides a short overview of index creation in PostgreSQL and tries to give some insights what to take into consideration how to built it.

 The [CREATE INDEX](https://www.postgresql.org/docs/current/sql-createindex.html) documentation is the best starting point to understand how index creation works.
 Nevertheless, I tried to point out the most important information in this blog post.
 Therefore, I will not write down all possible parameters, as they can be looked up in the documentation easily.